glyphdoggo/debian_logo_redesign/README.md

 As you browse the repository, you will notice there are quite a few variations of the concept.
 To be completely honest, I am making all of them available because I simply cannot decide which version looks the best :)

-If you think any of the older versions look promising or are worth using as a base for your own modifications, please feel free to take them and run with it!
+If you think any of the older versions look promising or are worth using as a base for your own modifications, feel free to take them and run with it.

 ---